Overhead Crane Inspection Barry County, MO

 - Excessive wear on ratchets, pawls, linings, and brake system parts

 - Excessive chain stretch or wear on chain drive sprockets

 If you neglect to do these crane inspection requisites, not only will it affect your efficiency and reputation, it could lead to costly fines if OSHA were to perform an on-site audit.
 Call us right away at 866-756-1200 or 866-756-1202 or reach out to us online.

 Initial Overhead Crane Inspections For New Equipment in Barry County, MO and Throughout the Midwest

-Any updated, new, repaired, reinstalled, modified, or altered crane is required to be inspected to ensure compliance prior to the first use.
-For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you are able to even use the crane system.
+Any modified, repaired, reinstalled, altered, new, or updated crane should be inspected to ensure compliance before the first use.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you can even operate the crane system.